Cold Texting for Sales: Do’s, Don’ts, Tips (& Should You Do It?)

 Here are some ways you can use short codes to elevate your cold texting strategy:

 - Place the short code as an alternative to your website’s chatbot or customer support contact

 - Add a short code to a marketing resource for delivery via SMS

 - Promote your brand on social media with a short code opt-in

-  While this may be treading into a bit of a grey area, another way to get the phone number of your prospects is to see if they’ve posted their number publicly in their contact information on LinkedIn.
+While this can tread into a grey area, another way to get the phone number of your prospects is to see if they’ve posted their number publicly in their contact information on LinkedIn.

-  5 Cold Texting Examples and Templates (for Sales Teams to Learn From)
+5 Cold Texting Examples + Templates (for Sales Teams to Learn From)

 Wondering what a cold text message should look like for sales teams?
-Here are five examples of great cold messages that resonate well with prospects and customers.
+Here are five great cold messages that resonate well with prospects and customers.